OkeMoyo/BENV0148_Group_3/README.md

 # BENV0148_Group_3
-Project Title: Analysing the impact of climate change on Great Britain's offshore wind generation under climate scenarios.
+Project Title: Forecasting the Impact of Climate Change on Great Britain's Offshore Wind Generation using Deep Learning